blab/spatial-tumor-phylodynamics/README.md

 ## Analyses and figures

 ### Eden simulation studies
-Scripts to generate simulated tumors under boundary-driven and unrestricted growth in a 2D lattice can be found in simulated_data/spatial_tumor_simulation.ipynb.
+Scripts to generate simulated tumors under boundary-driven and unrestricted growth in a 2D lattice can be found in `simulated_data/spatial_tumor_simulation.ipynb`.
 Simulated tumors are recorded .csv files recording all cells in tumor simulation.
-For pushing simulation, cell positions in lattic are recorded in locs.csv at each time slice.
+For pushing simulation, cell positions in lattice are recorded in locs.csv at each time slice.

-scripts/reconstruct_simulated_trees.R contains code to convert simulated cells records into treeio S4 tree objects containing edge/center state information.
+`scripts/reconstruct_simulated_trees.R` contains code to convert simulated cells records into treeio S4 tree objects containing edge/center state information.
 Install local R package _tumortree_ for necessary functions.

 ### Physicell simulation studies